 Uruguay was the first country to fully legalize recreational cannabis use in 2013.
 But with just over 3.3 million people and its faraway location, this did little to spark investor interest.
 It was only when Canada moved toward legalization that investors flocked to cannabis equities.

-Canada and Uruguay are the only countries to have legalized recreational cannabis.
+Canada and Uruguay are the only countries to have legalized recreational cannabis, although Mexico’s legalization is anticipated in 2021.
 Contrary to popular belief, recreational cannabis has not been legalized in the Netherlands.
 Despite Holland’s reputation for tolerance, laws remain regarding how much cannabis one can carry and how many marijuana plants a citizen can grow.

-In the U.S., 33 states have legalized marijuana for medical purposes.
-Eleven states and the District of Columbia have legalized marijuana for recreational use.
+In the U.S., 35 states and the District of Columbia have legalized marijuana for medical purposes.
+Fifteen states and the District of Columbia have legalized marijuana for recreational use.

 Though American cannabis firms exist, marijuana remains a Schedule I drug in the eyes of the Drug Enforcement Agency.
 This places it in the same class as heroin, ecstasy and LSD.
 The DEA defines the transport of marijuana across state lines as drug trafficking.
 Hence, the states with legal marijuana must operate markets within their state only.
 This has dramatically hampered U.S. marijuana companies.

 Despite that, the trend toward legalization for both medical and recreational use continues.
 The 2018 Farm Bill legalized a form of marijuana known as hemp, a close cousin of the THC-based psychoactive form of cannabis.
 Thus, companies now have considerable leeway to manufacture and sell hemp-based cannabidiol, often referred to as CBD, legally.

 - Understanding the Risks of Investing in Cannabis Stocks and ETFs

 - Top Cannabis Stocks To Consider